Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 3. Replace the whole repo.
 Talk later.
 4. Personalization.
 Traversing each file, one might know which part need to be modified.
 Like _config.yml, _data/setting.yml, _post, menu, favicon.ico.
 For setting.yml, a disqus account is needed for comments.

-Back to Step 3, Build the basic repo by Git command.
+Back to Step 3, build the basic repo by Git command.

 My plan is to build the basic repo in a local folder, modify the files locally and synchronize all the data to the online Github repo.
 Here are the operations: